 When using Cisco ASA devices with a Cloud VPN tunnel, you cannot configure more than one IP address range (CIDR block) for each of the local and remote traffic selectors.
 The reason is that Cisco ASA devices use a unique SA for each IP address range in a traffic selector, while Cloud VPN uses a single SA for all IP ranges in a traffic selector.
 For more information, see Policy-based tunnels and traffic selectors.

-- To configure firewall rules for your peer network, see Configuring firewall rules.
+- To configure firewall rules for your peer network, see Configure firewall rules.

 - To use high-availability and high-throughput scenarios or multiple subnet scenarios, see Advanced configurations.